CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 **Module diagram**

 `moduleDiagram` is a useful function that shows module inter-dependencies as a network diagram.
-The direction of the arrows indicates an output to input flow.
+The Pathection of the arrows indicates an output to input flow.
 You can see that *speciesAbundance* and *temperature* inputs (specifically our R raster) are supplied by an external source ("*INPUT*") - the user or `.inputObjects`.
 Whereas the inputs to the *speciesTempLM* module are outputs of the *speciesAbundance* and *temperature* modules.